-Use of force refers to the use or the threat of imminent use of physical means to coerce 2.11 or influence behaviour, harm a person, or damage property.
-Such means may be kinetic in nature, as well as chemical, electrical, or otherwise.
+2.20 Use of force refers to the use or the threat of imminent use of physical means to coerce or influence behaviour, injure a person, or damage property.
+Such means may be kinetic in nature, as well as chemical, electrical, or other.
+A weapon may be used without it being discharged, for example by pointing it at a person.